Thank you for your interest in our Working Dog Training Program!

 RCWDR does not train Seeing- Eye Dogs!!!

-Since you cannot start training with us immediately, and cannot find another service dog trainer at this time, we recommend, you take your puppy or dog to an obedience class(es) in the mean- time.
+If you cannot start training with us immediately, and cannot find another service dog trainer at this time, we recommend you take your puppy or dog to an obedience class(es) in the mean- time.
 Please understand, that the Service Dog training might be easier that way, but does not change the fact that you still have to go through our curriculum, and most likely not have a shorter training time with us.
 We do a very tailored training to your individual needs for your disability, which will not be addressed in regular obedience classes.
 The cues you have already learned will be taught in different context for public access training, not to mention, that you and your dog will, and have to learn a lot more!

 Please take your vaccinated dog out for socialization, as long it is safe, positive, and stress- free!
 To say it in a very few words it means, take him/her to different safe places that allow pets, only for a short period of time, but as often as you can!